Canada

 Do you handle Indigenous and reconciliation-aware content considerations?

-I follow the guidance businesses receive from their Indigenous advisory relationships rather than substituting my own judgment.
-When clients have formal land acknowledgement practices, Indigenous partnership statements, or reconciliation commitments, I ensure those are reflected accurately in content and schema where relevant.
-I will not pretend to be an authority on Indigenous issues, I take my lead from specialists and from client guidance.
+I follow the guidance clients receive from their Indigenous advisory relationships rather than substituting my own judgment.
+Where clients have formal land acknowledgement practices, Indigenous partnership statements, or reconciliation commitments, I ensure those are reflected accurately in content and schema.
+I do not hold specialist expertise on Indigenous issues and take my lead from specialists and from client guidance.

 What Canadian cities do you know best?